Have you ever found yourself thinking, “I hate my job?” Or simply wanted something different from your work life?

-Most people spend well over 40 hours a week at their jobs, with full-time workers averaging 8.56 hours a day, according to the Bureau of Labor Statistics.
-Given these stats, you should at least try to find a job that pays decently and doesn't crush your soul daily.
+Most people spend well over 40 hours per week at their jobs, with full-time workers averaging about 8.5 hours a day, according to the Bureau of Labor Statistics.
+Given these stats, you should at least try to find a job that pays decently and doesn’t crush your soul daily.

 You can daydream for years, but if you never take action, then nothing will change.